davidcmarkham/bhxiv-cwld/example/logic/paper.md

 # Using Stack Exchange to gather colloquial domain language

+Biology Stack Exchange is a forum where colloquial language is used to ask and answer questions throughout the domain.
+We took the data available at <data dump location::date> and extracted the words in the posts and comments to count up the frequency in which each word is used.
+To remove commonly used words and words that are non-specific to biology, we performed the same exercise on Meta Stack Exchange and subtracted the most commonly used words on the Meta dataset from the Biology dataset.
+This resulted in a set of words that were commonly used on the Biology Stack Exchange and the frequency in which each word appeared.
+We used this to generate a wordcloud.

 ![Most commonly used words on Biology Stack Exchange](./wordcloud.png)

 # Creating a dictionary of colloquial wet lab terminology